 What to expect on the day of surgery

-After the procedure it is recommended you go home and get plenty of rest.
-This will assist in your recovery and any discomfort you may experience.
-It is normal for your vision to be hazy and your eyes to be watery, gritty and irritated for the first 6-12 hours after the surgery.
+After the procedure, it is recommended you go home and get plenty of rest.
+This will assist in your recovery and any discomfort you may experience, your eyes might be watery, gritty and irritated for the first 6-12 hours after the surgery.